pypa/packaging/docs/tags.rst

     - ``<interpreter>-none-any`` if ``interpreter`` is provided
     - ``py*-none-any``

-    :param tuple python_version: A two-item tuple representing the compatible version of Python.
+    :param Sequence python_version: A one- or two-item sequence representing the compatible version of Python.
 Defaults to
                                  ``sys.version_info[:2]``.
     :param str interpreter: The name of the interpreter (if known), e.g.
                             ``"cp38"``.
 Defaults to the current interpreter.